mxriverlynn/mustbe/readme.md

-# mustBe
+# MustBe

-**Authorization plumbing for ExpressJS/Connect apps.**
+**Authorization plumbing for NodeJS/ExpressJS apps.**

-mustBe is not a complete authorization framework, with roles and responsibilities and models and data access and everything that you need.
+MustBe is not a complete authorization framework, with roles and responsibilities and models and data access and everything that you need.
 Rather, it is the underlying plumbing that you need to secure your site.
 It allows you to fill in the